Ice Age: Dawn of the Dinosaurs: Plot

+Buck reveals he has lived in the jungle for a long time, and is trying to hunt down Rudy, a monstrous albino Baryonyx who took Buck's missing eye.
+He agrees to lead the group through the jungle to Lava Falls, where the mother dinosaur takes Sid and her babies.
+Meanwhile, the mother Tyrannosaurus tries to get rid of Sid, but slowly grows attached to him.
+The following day, however, Sid is separated and chased by Rudy.
+Sid escapes, but gets stranded on a loose rock floating on a river of lava, heading to plummet over the falls.

-As the herd moves toward the lava falls, Ellie goes into labor and a pack of Guanlong attack them, causing a rock slide that separates her from the rest.
-Buck, Crash, and Eddie set out to rescue Sid while Manny and Diego stay behind to protect Ellie.
-Diego regains his edge by protecting Ellie from the Guanlong closest to her while supporting her emotionally as she gives birth, while Manny slows down the ones further away as he makes his way up to her.
-Meanwhile, just as Sid goes over the falls, Buck, Crash, and Eddie swoop in on a commandeered Harpactognathus, narrowly saving Sid after escaping a pack of Quetzalcoatlus.
-Manny reaches Ellie just in time to hear the cry of a newborn baby girl.
-The couple agree to name the baby "Peaches".
-Sid is happy to reunite with his friends, but gets sad at the fact that he never had a chance to say goodbye to the dinosaurs.
+Nearing lava falls, Ellie enters labor, and a pack of Guanlong causes a rock slide that separates her from the rest.
+Buck commands Manny and Diego to stay behind to protect Ellie while he and the possums rescue Sid.
+Diego regains his edge from defeating the Guanlong while supporting Ellie emotionally as she gives birth.
+Manny slows down the rest as he makes his way up to her.
+Buck, Crash, and Eddie ride a Harpactognathus to Lava Falls, but a pack of Quetzalcoatlus follow, preying on the possums and forcing them to detour through a canyon.
+They defeat the Quetzalcoatlus, and return to Lava Falls just in time to rescue Sid.
+Back at the plates, the remaining Guanlong are defeated with Manny reaching Ellie just in time to see his newborn daughter, agreeing to name the baby "Peaches".
+Sid is happy to reunite with his friends, but is sad that he never had a chance to say goodbye to the Tyrannosaurus.

-Before they can leave the jungle, they are ambushed by Rudy.
-Working together, Manny, Sid, Diego, and Buck manage to trap Rudy by ensnaring him in vines.
-However, he quickly breaks free and resumes his onslaught.
-The herd is saved by Momma, who charges at Rudy and knocks him off a cliff, where he falls to his presumed death.
-Sid then says goodbye to the dinosaurs, while Momma acknowledges him as their father figure.
-Having realized that Momma is their real mother, the babies follow her as she leaves.
-Buck, now without a purpose in life since Rudy is gone, decides to join the herd and live on the surface.
+Before leaving the jungle, they are ambushed by Rudy, but the herd is eventually saved by the mother Tyrannosaurus, who charges at Rudy and knocks him off a cliff.
+Sid then says goodbye to the dinosaurs, and Buck, now without a purpose in life since Rudy is gone, decides to join the herd and live on the surface.
 However, a distant roar tells him that Rudy is still alive.
-Because of this, he changes his mind and sends the herd home, blocking off the path to the underground jungle.
-Manny and Ellie welcome Peaches into their frozen world and Manny admits to Sid that he was a good father to the baby dinosaurs.
-Diego decides to remain with the herd, while Buck stays underground, happily battling with Rudy.
-Meanwhile, Scrat and Scratte decide to live in the jungle together.
-However, Scrat ultimately chooses the acorn over her.
-The two battle once more for the acorn, which results in Scrat being accidentally launched back to the surface while Scratte falls back in the dinosaur world, making it her new home.
-Scrat taunts her about the acorn, but once again loses it after a large piece of ice knocks it out of his hands, much to his frustration.
+Changing his mind, he sends the herd home and blocks off the path to the lost world.
+Manny and Ellie welcome Peaches into their frozen world, and Diego decides to remain with the herd, while Buck stays underground, trying to tame Rudy.

+Meanwhile, Scrat and Scratte, having continued their fight into the dinosaur world, fall in love and decide to live in the jungle together.
+Still, Scratte suddenly becomes bossy, making Scrat choose the acorn over her.
+Scratte catches him and takes away the acorn, causing a fight.
+Scrat is accidentally launched back to the surface, while the acorn and Scratte are trapped in the dinosaur world.